1. Home

 Participants screen includes a drop down menu from which you can access groups

 You can create empty groups either manually or automatically following a specific naming convention (e.g. Workshop Group {1,2,3…}).
-Students can be allocated to more than one group to accommodate using groups for different purposes within the same Moodle space (if you are using groups for different purposes it is recommended to organise the different groups into groupings).
+Students can be allocated to more than one group to accommodate using groups for different purposes within the same Moodle space, just remember to put your collection of groups into a groupings.

 Populating groups